Terms of Reference

 - To advise the Board of Governors and Senate regarding the development, operation, and continuous evaluation of sustainability-related policy at TRU, including the current TRU Strategic Sustainability Plan.

 - To investigate environmental sustainability- related issues of concern at TRU and make recommendations to Administration, the Board of Governors and Senate within their respective areas of responsibility.

 - To communicate and collaborate with the Office of Sustainability on environmental sustainability issues.

-- To advise the Accreditation Steering Committee and report on mission fulfilment in relation to the core theme Sustainability.
+- In consulatation with the Mission Fulfilment Executive Subcommittee, advise Senate and report on mission fulfillment in relation to the core theme of enviornmental sustainability.

 Voting members of the Committee, nominated by the committee and elected at the first meeting of the academic year, to serve a one year term.

 - Three members‐at‐large appointed by the Board of Governors (who need not be Board members)